-Due to the adoption in late 2022, of the 9th Sanctions Package by the European Union against Russia ("EU 9th Sanctions Package"), which include a prohibition against new investment and new financing of companies in the Russian mining sector the Company's lenders Inflection and Aterra, both companies incorporated in the European Union, have determined that they are each unable to enter into the Facilities Agreement Amendments.
+Due to the adoption in late 2022, of the EU 9th Sanctions Package, which include a prohibition against new investment and new financing of companies in the Russian mining sector the Company's lenders Inflection and Aterra, both companies incorporated in the European Union, have determined that they are each unable to enter into the Facilities Agreement Amendments.

-The lenders have determined that the EU 9th Sanctions Package prohibits the FA Amendments specifically: (i) the extension of the maturity dates for Tranches F, G, H and I that became due 1 January 2023 to 31 December 2027 in the total amount of principal of 36,288,278 USD and accumulated interest of 5,800,076 USD; and (ii) other Tranches that will become due 20 March 2023 to 31 December 2028 in the total amount of principal of 99,753,386 USD and accumulated interest of 15,943,916 USD.
-The FA Amendments were approved by the shareholders of the Company at the Company's Annual General and Special Meeting of shareholders on 05 October 2022.
+The lenders have determined that the EU 9th Sanctions Package prohibits the FA Amendments specifically: (i) the extension of the maturity dates for Tranches F, G, H and I that became due 1 January 2023 to 31 December 2027; and (ii) other Tranches that became due 20 March 2023 to 31 December 2028.
+The total amount of overdue loans are principal in amount of \$182.68 mln and accrued interest of \$32,39 mln.
+The FA Amendments were approved by the shareholders of the Company at the Company's Annual General and Special Meeting of shareholders on 05 October 2022